 - Disadvantages:

-- Columnstore replicas support weakly consistent reads.
+- Columnstore replicas support only weakly consistent reads.

-- You need an independent access entry.
+- You need to provide an independent access entry.